-“Afraid of what?"
-Lupin asked, but in truth, did not want to know the answer.
+“Afraid… of what?”
+Lupen asked, but in truth, did not want to know the answer.

 “I already have a tea cup.”

 “Yea.
 I’ve seen it.
 This one is better.”
-Rosmus grabbed the cup again, and set it atop Lupin's head.
-“It’s a thinking cup.
-Forces you to look at the world, to question everything.
+Rosmus grabbed the cup again, and set it atop Lupen’s head.
+“It’s a Thinking Cup.
+Forces you to look at the world, makes you question everything.
 If you need to have a long think, fill it with tea and set it atop your head.
 It works, you’ll see.”

 “I don’t need a cup of tea on my head to think,” the Verido said, removing the cup from its perch.
 “I’ll look ridiculous.”

-Rosmus smirked, continuing to crush more powder, amassing enough material for a dozen more 'thinking cups'.
+“No, you’ll appear pensive, which will make you look smart.”
+Rosmus said, continuing to crush more powder, amassing enough material for a dozen more Thinking Cups.

 “We don’t want to see anyone.”
 Armyn had said, dishevelled.
-Since the ceremony had ended, both had retreated inside their home and no one had seen them leave.
-The only person who had dared to visit was Lupin.
+After the ceremony both went home, and had not come out since.
+The only person who had dared to visit was Lupen.